gabrielcaceres/R_misc/README.md

-# R_various
+# R_misc
-Mix of various R functions
+Just to keep track of some miscellaneous R functions